mdiea/s2ptoltspice/README.md

 It create:
 - `[name].sub`: The subcircuit
 - `[name].asy`: The circuit model.
-- `test-[name].0dB.asc`: An LTspice circuit example where is used the circuit model.
+- `test-[name].asc`: An LTspice circuit example where is used the circuit model.

 ```